XOMehdi/automated-script-for-multipart-game-downloads/README.md

 3. **Download Chrome WebDriver**: Make sure to have the Chrome WebDriver that matches your Chrome version.

 ### Optional
-4. **Set up your downloader manager**: Install a Download Manager and enable the IDM extension for Chrome.
+4. **Set up your downloader manager**: Install a Download Manager and enable the downloader's extension for Chrome.
-5. **Update the Script**: Modify the EXTENSION_PATH constant in the script to point to the location of the extension on your machine.
+5. **Update the Script**: Modify the EXTENSION_PATH constant in the script to point to the location of the extension on your PC.

 ## Important Notes